Ni3deshwal/Rudux_practice/Interview Question/React Interview/React_interview.md

 * Compared to the “traditional” application, SPA is less secure.
 Due to Cross-Site Scripting (XSS), it enables attackers to inject client-side scripts into web application by other users.

 ```
+### What is UseMemo?
+It is a React hook that is used for caching CPU-Expensive functions.
+Sometimes in a React app, a CPU-Expensive function gets called repeatedly due to re-renders of a component, which can lead to slow rendering.
+useMemo( ) hook can be used to cache such functions.
+By using useMemo( ), the CPU-Expensive function gets called only when it is needed.